top of page

 Gluten Free

+We do not bake gluten-free.
+Baking gluten-free sourdough presents unique challenges.
+Without gluten for structure and elasticity, gluten-free doughs tend to be denser and less pliable, making it harder to achieve a good rise and airy crumb.
 While there are specialists in gluten-free baking, it’s just not our niche.
 Sourdough is naturally lower in gluten than other breads, so if you aren’t gluten intolerant (celiac disease) but want to limit gluten, it’s often a good alternative.
-See our Benefits of Sourdough page for more.
+See our Benefits of Sourdough page for more on this topic.

 Organic

 While we try to use mostly organic products, we can’t guarantee all bakery items are organic.
-Some organic ingredients are cost-prohibitive, for example, organic salt can cost $8–$10 more than sea salt.
+Some organic ingredients are cost-prohibitive, for example, organic salt can cost $8–$10 more than sea salt. â€‹The top question we get is around the flour we use: â€‹

 • Whole wheat: King Arthur Organic Whole Wheat Flour